MagnetGold (MTG) Price Reaches $0.20 on Exchanges

-MagnetGold (MTG) traded down 1.4% against the dollar during the 24-hour period ending at 16:00 PM E.T. on February 3rd.
-Over the last week, MagnetGold has traded down 0% against the dollar.
-One MagnetGold token can now be bought for about $0.20 or 0.00000461 BTC on popular cryptocurrency exchanges.
-MagnetGold has a market capitalization of $54.09 million and $1,696.87 worth of MagnetGold was traded on exchanges in the last 24 hours.
+MagnetGold (MTG) traded up 5.4% against the dollar during the 1-day period ending at 14:00 PM E.T. on February 10th.
+One MagnetGold token can now be bought for approximately $0.20 or 0.00000422 BTC on exchanges.
+Over the last seven days, MagnetGold has traded up 0.6% against the dollar.
+MagnetGold has a total market capitalization of $54.43 million and approximately $699.50 worth of MagnetGold was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed over the last 24 hours: